 Broadturn Farm provides the only programming for children in the area on a true working, production agriculture farm.
 We are certified organic so you never have to worry about your children eating sugar snap peas right off the vine!
 There is never a shortage of farm work for kids to wonder at or engage in while they spend time in our programs.
 We love the enthusiasm they bring to the land.
 We are here to instill in your children the heritage of agriculture through engagement with a working landscape.
 They'll come home with dirty knees and great stories and they might even have a new life plan to farm.

-Megan holds a Fine Arts degree from the Maine College of Art and an Art Education degree from the University of Southern Maine.
-She currently teaches art at Aucocisco School in Cape Elizabeth, and she leads the education crew here at Broadturn.
-When she's not teaching, you can expect to see her getting her hands dirty in the garden or milking a cow!
-She fully embraces the work of farm-based education, creating curriculum that combines her love of teaching with her passion for art, the great outdoors, and good food, fresh from the farm.
-A Maine native, Megan has been with Broadturn Farm as a farmer, educator and cow milker for nine years.
+Megan holds a Fine Arts degree from the Maine College of Art and an Art Education degree from the University of Southern Maine, and she leads the education crew here at Broadturn.
+She fully embraces the work of farm-based education, creating curriculum that combines her love of teaching with her passion for art, the great outdoors, and good food, fresh from the farm, fields and woods.
+When she's not teaching, you can expect to see her foraging in the woods, knitting, fermenting veggies, playing her ukulele or walking a goat!
+A Maine native, Megan has been with Broadturn Farm as a farmer, educator and livestock wrangler for 12 years.
 Her favorite activity on the farm?
-Picking those pesky potato beetles with the camp kids and feeding the beetles to the chickens.
+Picking those pesky potato beetles with the camp kids and feeding them to the chickens (the beetles, not the kids!).

-Zoe is in her third year of teaching at Peaks Island Elementary School in Portland, and she has never before been quite so tired or so thrilled.
-Though she’ll be sad to say goodbye to her students for summer vacation, she’ll be VERY excited to return to Broadturn for what will be her sixth summer at the farm.
+Zoe is in her sixth year of teaching at Peaks Island Elementary School in Portland.
+Though she’ll be sad to say goodbye to her students for summer vacation, she’ll be VERY excited to return to Broadturn for what will be her 9th summer at the farm.
 Her enthusiasm for farm and outdoor education is infectious and she can often be found with a big smile and a few children dangling from her arms.
 When she’s not on the farm or at school, she can usually be found knitting, cooking and eating fresh food or romping with her family of domesticated animals in and around Portland.
 Her FAVORITE parts of being on the farm are eating veggies straight from the earth AND enjoying the cool stream on a hot, hot day.